 When Should You Contact a Raleigh Attorney?

 Don’t wait 30 days or two years.
-Report your injury immediately to your employer, and file your worker’s comp claim – with the guidance and advice of a North Carolina workers’ comp lawyer – as soon as possible.
+Report your injury immediately to your employer, and file your worker’s comp claim – with the guidance and advice of a Raleigh workers’ compensation lawyer – as soon as possible.
 When you can’t work, you may need compensation right away.

 Your workers’ comp lawyer can make sure that your application for benefits is complete, accurate, and that no misunderstandings or mistakes, at least on your part, could lead to a delay or a rejection of your claim for benefits.